meshcloud/meshcloud-docs/docs/meshcloud.project.md

 ## Manage meshProjects

-In your **Account** section under **Projects** all meshProjects of your meshCustomer are listed.
-You find the **Account** section by pressing the settings icon on the top right of the meshPanel.
-You can execute administrative actions on your meshProjects from the **Projects** section.
-To edit a project, click the **pen** icon in the **Actions** column of the meshProject list.
+In your [Customer Control Plane](./meshcloud.customer.md#managing-your-meshcustomer) under **Projects** all meshProjects of your meshCustomer are listed.
+To manage a project, click the name of the meshProject.
 You can edit the assigned tenants, payment information and the assigned users and groups of the project.

 The following diagram shows how access rights and project [replication](./meshcloud.tenant.md) result in the correct project access for your users.